-Benjamin F. Edwards, IV, 63, has been a director since 2005.
+Benjamin F. Edwards, IV, 65, has been a director since 2005.
 He is Chairman, CEO and President of Benjamin F. Edwards & Company, a St. Louis-based investment firm.
 Previously, Mr. Edwards was branch manager of the Town & Country, Missouri office of A.G.
 Edwards/Wachovia Securities LLC, a national investment firm.
 Mr. Edwards' career with A.G.
-Edwards began in 1977, where he held numerous positions including Employment Manager, Financial Advisor, Associate

-Branch Manager, Regional Officer, Director of Sales and Marketing and President, as well as a member of the Board of Directors of A.G.
+Edwards began in 1977, where he held numerous positions including Employment Manager, Financial Advisor, Associate Branch Manager, Regional Officer, Director of Sales and Marketing and President, as well as a member of the Board of Directors of A.G.
 Edwards from 1994 to 2007.
 He currently is a member of the Board of The Bogey Club in St. Louis and a member of the CEO Forum.

-The Board selected Mr. Edwards to serve as a director because it believes he possesses management expertise in investment banking, including experience with capital markets transactions and investments in both public and private companies.
+The Board selected Mr. Edwards to serve as a director because of his management expertise in investment banking, including experience with capital markets transactions and investments in both public and private companies.

-Joseph D. Rupp, 68, has been a director since 2016.
-Upon Mr. Collett's retirement from the Board at the Annual Meeting, Mr. Rupp will serve as Lead Director of the Board.
+Joseph D. Rupp, 70, has been a director since 2016.
+He currently serves as Lead Director of the Board, a position he has held since 2019.
 He is the retired Chairman of the Board of Olin Corporation (Olin), a publicly-traded global manufacturer and distributor of chemical products and a leading U.S. manufacturer of ammunition located in Clayton, Missouri.
 Mr. Rupp served as the Chairman of the Board of Olin Corporation from 2016 to 2017.
-Prior to 2016, Mr. Rupp served as Chairman, President, and Chief Executive Officer of Olin since 2005.
-Prior to his election as Chairman, Mr. Rupp was President and Chief Executive Officer of Olin from 2002 to 2005.
+Prior to 2016, Mr. Rupp served as Chairman, President, and CEO of Olin since 2005.
+Prior to his election as Chairman, Mr. Rupp was President and CEO of Olin from 2002 to 2005.
 Prior to 2002, Mr. Rupp served in various positions with Olin, which he originally joined in 1972.
-Additionally, Mr. Rupp serves as a director of Quanex Building Products Corporation, a publicly-traded manufacturer of components sold in the building products industry; Dot Foods, Inc., a private foodservice redistribution company; and Owens-Illinois, a publicly-traded glass bottle manufacturer.
+Additionally, Mr. Rupp serves as a director of Quanex Building Products Corporation, a publicly-traded manufacturer of components sold in the building products industry; Nucor Corporation, a public producer of steel and related products; Dot Foods, Inc., a private foodservice redistribution company; and Owens-Illinois, a publicly-traded glass bottle manufacturer.
 He earned his bachelor's degree in metallurgical engineering from Missouri University of Science and Technology.

-The Board selected Mr. Rupp to serve as a director because it believes he has valuable experience understanding the day-to-day and more complex issues that face multi-faceted, publicly-traded organizations.
+The Board selected Mr. Rupp to serve as Lead Director because it believes he has valuable experience understanding the day-to-day and more complex issues that face multi-faceted, publicly-traded organizations.